-Demonstrate the relationship between gender and the migration-development nexus; propose new axes of analysis regarding this nexus; and present strategic topics that aim to reorient future migration-development interventions to include a gender perspective.
+Demonstrate the relationship between gender and the migration-development nexus; propose new axes of analysis regarding this nexus; and present strategic topics that aim to reorient future migration-development interventions to include a comprehensive gender perspective that goes beyond the focus on women only.

-- Recognize the basic tenets, strengths, and weaknesses of the "remittances for development" model. - Explore the relationship between the gender perspective and the migration process, and understand the basis for the application of gender analysis. - Be able to apply the gender perspective in the context of participants' work on issues of migration and development. - Become familiar with the concepts of human development; the spatial dimension of development; and migrants' agency in development initiatives. - Understand the phenomenon of feminization of migration.
+- Recognize the basic tenets, strengths, and weaknesses of the "remittances for development" model. - Explore the relationship between the gender perspective and the migration process, and understand the basis for the application of gender analysis that includes shifting gender roles in the migration process. - Be able to apply the gender perspective in the context of participants' work on issues of migration and development, including engaging both women and men to transform gender relations. - Become familiar with the concepts of human development; the spatial dimensions of development; and migrants' agency in development initiatives. - Understand the phenomenon of feminization of migration. - Understand gender analysis beyond the focus on women to the changing ideas of 'masculinities' and 'femininities' in the migration cycle.